everitosan/cataclysm_auth/README.md

 }
 ```
 - **prefix** refers to the string placed before the JWT token
-- **roles** list of roles allowed for this branch separaed by a comma: *"admin, visor, super, user"*
+- **roles** is a list of allowed roles for this branch separaed by a comma: *"admin, visor, super, user"*

-The library exposes a method to create a JWT that can be parametrized by the use of [env-variables](#env-variables).
+The library exposes a method to create a JWT that can be parametrized by the use of [env-variables](#jwt-env).

 ```rust
 use cataclysm_auth::auth::jwt::{create, TokenType};